theyosh/TerrariumPI/docs/_tabs/setup.md

 : There are 3 authentication options.
 - Full authentication: For all actions you need to be logged in.
 - Only for changes: Only adding and updating needs authentication.
-- No authentication: No authentication at all. **Be very carefull with this!**
+- No authentication: No authentication at all. **Be very careful with this!**

 User name
 :  Enter the user name for authentication.
 Default admin